The 26 Golden Rules of Running

 Sprinting is running’s own form of HIIT (High-Intensity Interval Training) – when you sprint, you run as hard as you possibly can for around 20 seconds to 2 minutes.

-Running fast for short, sharp intervals has a myriad of benefits which regular, relaxed running can’t compete with:
+Running fast for short, sharp intervals has a myriad of benefits that regular, relaxed running can’t compete with.
+Spriting:

-- Sprinting develops muscular strength in your legs and core, akin to leg-day at the gym
+• Develops muscular strength in your legs and core, akin to leg day at the gym

-- Sprinting improves your muscular endurance, so you can keep going for longer on races
+• Improves your muscular endurance, so you can keep going for longer in races

-- Sprinting improves your running economy – essentially the miles per gallon you get as a runner
+• Improves your running economy – essentially, the miles per gallon you get as a runner

 Many runners neglect interval training because they feel they’re not fast, but that’s beside the point.
 Going out for a few intense sprint repeats – regardless of how fast you actually are – has the same benefits for all of us.
-It’s a challenging new form of running for a lot of runners.
+It’s a challenging new form of running for many runners.

 Rule #14: Listen To Your Body: Run Based On RPE